Quick Answer

 - Local councils: public building inspections, council housing stock checks

-- Solar installers: roof condition assessment before panel installation
+- Solar installers: roof condition assessment before panel installation (see our guide on scaling a solar installation business for how survey data feeds into operations)

 Price your surveys confidently.
 Undercutting the market to win work is a trap: you attract price-sensitive clients, devalue the service, and make the economics marginal.
 At £250–£350 for a residential survey you're already charging less than scaffolding costs for a single day.
 You have room to hold your price.
+If you are weighing up whether to charge per project or per day, our comparison of project-based, day-rate, and per-square-metre pricing models will help you decide.

 These YouTube videos are from real drone pilots and roofers who cover everything from first flights to commercial survey workflows.

 Not in the traditional sense.
-For the Open Category (which covers the DJI Mini 4 Pro), you need a CAA Operator ID (£11.79/year) and a free Flyer ID obtained by passing a 40-question online theory test.
+For the Open Category (which covers the DJI Mini 4 Pro), you need a CAA Operator ID (£12.34/year) and a free Flyer ID obtained by passing a 40-question online theory test.
 There is no separate commercial operations licence required for Open Category flying.
 However, you should declare commercial drone use to your insurer and confirm your public liability policy covers it.

 The Mini 4 Pro is rated for wind resistance up to 39 km/h.
 Light rain may be manageable for short periods but the drone is not rated as weatherproof and flying in rain risks water damage to the electronics.
 Fog or low cloud reduces visibility and means your footage won't show what you need it to.
 In practice, you'll reschedule in heavy rain, fog, or winds above 30 km/h.
 Build a flexible cancellation policy into your terms of service and clients will understand; it's no different from roofing work itself.